Effective Programs for Meth Treatment at Icarus

 Users typically strive to maintain the high by taking more of the drug, sometimes forgoing food, sleep, and other duties as they binge on the drug for many days.
 These euphoric effects persist longer than cocaine but are still relatively transitory.

 The brain’s chemical dopamine, which is involved in motivation and the reinforcement of rewards, is increased in response to meth usage.
-Contacta rehab center near you for more information about meth addiction treatment.
+Contact our rehab center now for more information about our proven and evidence-based meth treatment approaches.

 What Are the Different Types of Meth?

 The methamphetamine available on the streets now is usually sold in powder or crystal form.
 Meth, in its powdered form, can be smoked, snorted, or injected.
-It is common practice to use a glass pipe for smoking crystal meth.
-The substance is known by a wide variety of slang terms, including:
+It is common practice to use a glass pipe with a rounded bulb (often called a ‘pookie) for smoking crystal meth.
+The substance is known by a wide variety of slang terms and street names, including:

 After the DEA classified methamphetamine as a Schedule II prohibited narcotic, illicit dealers learned they could “cook” the drug with various everyday, legal household items.
 These easy-to-obtain ingredients include: